oicr-gsi/dashi/README.md

 1. Ensure your ssh key has been added to OICR's Bitbucket and you can access and clone [gsi-qc-etl](https://bitbucket.oicr.on.ca/projects/GSI/repos/gsi-qc-etl/browse).
-2. Download the gsi-qc-etl cache data to `$HOME/qcetl` (or modify docker-compose.yml to point to the correct location).
+1. Download the gsi-qc-etl cache data to `$HOME/qcetl` (or modify docker-compose.yml to point to the correct location).
 The current location for this on OICR's cluster is at `/scratch2/groups/gsi/<development or production>/qcetl`.
-3. Create a file at `.mongopass` with the password to the MongoDB database and make sure the location in docker-compose.yml is correct in `secrets`.
+1. Create a file at `.mongopass` with the password to the MongoDB database and make sure the location in docker-compose.yml is correct in `secrets`.
+1. Ensure your `.env` file is populated as per `Environment Variables` above.
-4. Build the container with `docker-compose build`.
+1. Build the container with `docker-compose build`.
-5. Launch with `docker-compose up`.
+1. Launch with `docker-compose up`.
 Note that this completes installation of gsi-qc-etl before launching the app.
 `